-To maintain their registration in the King’s Scholar program, students must complete a minimum of 5.0 courses over the Fall/Winter and Summer sessions of each year of their program and maintain a minimum sessional average of 80% with grade below 65%.
+To maintain their registration in the King’s Scholar program, students must complete a minimum of 5.0 courses over the Fall/Winter and Summer sessions of each year of their program and maintain a minimum sessional average of 80% with no grade below 65%.
 On any courses taken during the summer session, students must maintain a sessional average of at least 70%, with no grade below 65%.

-Students who do not meet these progression requirements will be ineligible to continue in the King’s Scholar program but may be permitted toregister in King’s Scholar theme courses with permission from the Program Coordinator and the Academic Dean’s Office.
+Students who do not meet these progression requirements will be ineligible for the King’s Scholar designation but may be permitted to register or remain in the King’s Scholar theme courses with permission from the Program Coordinator and the Academic Dean’s Office.
 With the permission of the relevant Department, the King’s Scholar courses may count towards their standard discipline-based Honours Specialization and/or Major modules.
 Such students, however, will not be eligible for the King’s Scholar designation.

-Completion of an Honours degree, including the 2.0 King’s Scholar credits, with a minimum cumulative average of 80% with grade below 65%.
+Completion of an Honours degree, including the 2.0 King’s Scholar credits, with a minimum cumulative average of 80% with no grade below 65%.
 The degree awarded will record both the Honours Specialization and/or Majors completed, and the King's Scholar designation as recommended by the Dean.